zcash/zips/drafts/str4d-stratum/draft1.rst

 - Marek Palatinus (slush) and his colleagues for their refinements, suggestions, and robust discussion.

+- Jelle Bourdeaud'hui (razakal) and ocminer for their help with testing and finding implementation bugs in the specification.

 This ZIP was edited by Daira Hopwood.